Daniel-Nikpayuk/markdown/README.md

 you can then represent mathematical **specifications** as objects within the type system itself.

-The bigger picture is that specifications can be defined within the type system, and then **proofs** (which are also represented in the type system) can be given as well as verified to show that objects of interest meet our required restrictions.
+The bigger picture is that specifications can be defined within the type system, and then **proofs** (which are also represented in the type system) can be given and verified to show that objects of interest meet our requirements.

 #### Compile Time Use

 Modern C++ offers the *constexpr* keyword.
-Because of this, we can refine our conceptualization of *compile time*:
+Because of this, we can refine our understanding of what *compile time* means:

 1. **metacompile time** - C++ objects/values are immutable and can generally be passed as template parameters.
 2. **metarun time** - C++ objects/values are mutable within restricted scopes.
 They are not able to be passed as